xbeat/Machine-Learning/README.md

 KNN is a simple yet powerful machine learning algorithm used for classification and regression tasks.
 It works by finding the k closest data points to a given query point and making predictions based on their labels or values.

+## Claude-When Gradient Boosting Isn't the Best for Tabular Data

+Linear vs Gradient Boosting Comparison

+The fundamental distinction between linear models and gradient boosting lies in their ability to capture relationships.
+While linear models assume straight-line relationships, gradient boosting constructs an ensemble of decision trees that can model complex, non-linear patterns through sequential improvements.

 ## Evaluating Classification Models For a Machine Learning in Python

 Introduction to Evaluating Classification Models